 How to Reset Password in Time Tracker

-Forgotten Time Tracker passwords can be reset if email was provided for an account and other conditions are met as described in the When Resetting Password Is Possible
+Forgotten Time Tracker passwords can be reset by users if email was provided for a user account and other conditions are met as described in the When Resetting Password Is Possible

 To reset password, use the Forgot password?

 link on Time Tracker login screen.
 It looks like the picture below.
 Make sure to point your browser to the correct URL where your Time Tracker runs and account exists.
 For example, if Time Tracker is hosted by your company, you need to go to the URL provided by your systems administrator.
 If you use Anuko hosting

 .
 Trying to reset password on a wrong system will result in No user with this login

 "Forgot password" link on Time Tracker login page

 link you'll see a page like below.
 To reset password, type in your login name (username) and click the Reset password

 If you don't remember login try typing your email instead.
 Time Tracker will try to locate your login by email.

 Recovering forgotten username / login in Time Tracker